 Advancements in athletic technology have led to hiking gear that is lighter in weight, longer lasting, and more durable to help you stay comfortable through your hike.

-Check out this list for hiking gear for hot weather:
+Check out this gear list for hiking in high heat:

 You’d be surprised at how far these items have come.
 Ice packs can now stay cool for hours on end, hydration packs come stock in some backpacks and can be folded up when empty to save space, and oh boy, the shoes.
 You can find shoes made out of extremely breathable material that still provides major protection.
 The right gear can not only make your hike easier, it can keep you safe.